vtamara/turbolinks_prob50/README.md

 ![tab1](https://raw.githubusercontent.com/vtamara/turbolinks_prob50/master/doc/tab1.png)

-- When you change to the second tab, you will see that the server answers an AJAX request to save the form, and the user can fill the fields of the second tab
+- When you change to the second tab, you will see that the server answers to an AJAX request by saving the form, and the user can fill the fields of the second tab
 ![tab2](https://raw.githubusercontent.com/vtamara/turbolinks_prob50/master/doc/tab2.png)

 To see the problem with turbolinks 5.0.1:
 - In the sources edit Gemfile and change the line